 - Inference / Decoding: Computing the conditional probabilities and the most likely configuration

 - Parameter Estimation: Computing maximum likelihood (or MAP) estimates of the parameters

 - Evaluation / Visualization: Evaluation and visualization of the classification results

 - Data Analysis: Extraction, analysis and visualization of valuable knowledge from training data

 - Feature Extraction: Extraction of various descriptors from images, which are useful for classification

 These tasks are optimized for speed, i.e. high-efficient calculations.
-The code is written in optimized C++11, compiled with Microsoft Visual Studio and can take advantage of multi-core processing.
+The code is written in optimized C++11, compiled with Microsoft Visual Studio and can take advantage of multi-core processing as well as GPU computing.
 DGM is released under a BSD license and hence it is free for both academic and commercial use.

-In this example we apply MRF to the stereo correspondence problem.
+In this example we apply DGM-based Markov Random Field to the stereo correspondence problem.
 The disparity map between left and right images of a stereo pair is estimated in form of a class map, where every class represents a small range of disparity values.
-The following result was achieved by applying approximate tree reweighted inference algorithm and simple Potts smoothness term, thus, no training was needed.
+The following result was achieved by applying approximate tree reweighted inference algorithm and Potts smoothness term, thus, no training was needed.

-Please refer to Demo Stereo for the source code and more details (appear first in DGM v.1.5.1).
+Please refer to Demo Stereo for the source code and more details.